hivehand/util/README.md

     Charles
     David

 Since it would drop the first occurrences of 'Alice' and 'David'.
-If invoked as `foo` (via the magic of soft/hard links), it will instead produce output containing only the *first* instance of repeatedly-occurring lines.
+If invoked as `foo` (via the magic of soft/hard links), it will instead produce output containing only the *first* instance of repeatedly- occurring lines.
 The above input would become:

     Alice
     Bob
     David
     Charles

 ## path

 At least 50 cents of solution to a nickel's worth of problem.
 So it goes.
 I hate deciphering the output of `echo $PATH`; now I don't have to.
 By default, this script pretty-prints the value of `$PATH`, with one entry per line.
 However, it can also be used to generate a new colon-separated value for `$PATH`, optionally removing duplicate occurrences of paths.